 What areas of water quality do Environmental Health Officers look at?

-Online request for information.
+Fill out an online request for information.

-Private Water Supplies: For those who extract their private water supply from boreholes, wells or other sources not supplied by a water undertaker.
+For those who extract their private water supply from boreholes, wells or other sources not supplied by a water undertaker.

 A risk assessment of all water supplies serving more than one household now has to be carried out every 5 years to determine that the supply and any treatment is capable of supplying safe wholesome water.

 Where inspection and sampling shows this is not the case the local authority can require improvements to be carried out to improve the quality of the water supply.